-Minnesota employers added 5,900 jobs in September, and the unemployment rate fell one tenth of a percentage point to 5.8 percent.
+Minnesota's economy added 10,300 jobs in May, and the state's jobless rate fell one tenth of a percent to 4.6 percent.

 The unemployment rate fell as a survey of households indicated more people were paid to work in the month of April.

 Paula Anne Zumberge faces one count each of second degree murder and second degree attempted murder.